-The Advisory Council is comprised of a team of doctors, nurses, social workers and fellow micropreemie parents who are in a position to identify those families with the most severe needs.
-Once a family has been identified and after all other community, state and federal programs have been exhausted, Bee Mighty becomes active, allowing families a financial reprieve when no other option is available to them.
+The Bee Mighty Advisory Council is comprised of a team of doctors, nurses, business men and women, philanthropists, social workers and fellow micropreemie parents who work together to provide for an underserved population of NICU graduates.
+Once a family has exhausted all other community, state and federal funding for a child's development, Bee Mighty becomes active, allowing families a financial reprieve when no other option is available to them.

 Joshia at 24 weeks